onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

 >
 > My belief is that by constructing a system of communications that is architected and engineered to facilitate real human trust and conviviality, our users will be able to achieve a depth of connection and experiences which are simply not possible with centralized attention farms.
 In order to build the right system, we have to focus on solving the right problems, and understand them at their most fundamental level." - [Peter Wang](https://github.com/pzwang/lostweb/blob/master/2%20The%20Web%20We%20Lost.md#:~:text=what%20technology%20fix,most%20fundamental%20level.)

-> "Current "social platforms" use lack of portable identity and karma as a moat, and their business models revolve around monetizing attention, which requires very invasive surveillance technologies.
-(In an ideal world, before I consume your content and allow your meme to pass through my brain, I should be able to configure my code to require that your packet meets certain provenance requirements.
-You don’t get my attention unless it meets that.
-It’s an implicit contractual protocol for attention.)" - [Peter Wang](https://github.com/pzwang/lostweb/blob/master/4%20The%20Root%20Problems.md)
+> "Current "social platforms" use lack of portable identity and karma as a moat, and their business models revolve around monetizing attention, which requires very invasive surveillance technologies." - [Peter Wang](https://github.com/pzwang/lostweb/blob/master/4%20The%20Root%20Problems.md)

 > "Network intelligence requires attribution, and durability of long-term learning... the way the brain cements memory and learning is by applying it to action; to making predictions and when those predictions are right, it quickly reinforces the pathways that led to it. this suggests that: (1) we need a way to do the equivalent of "acting" or "predicting" in an information network, which is difficult because thus far we've conceived such networks primarily as information dissemination mechanisms (2) we need to keep a provenance and attribute chain for how we came upon certain knowledge, and when those things feed into the analogue of "correctly predicted action", they get bumped up." - [Peter Wang](https://github.com/pzwang/lostweb/blob/master/6%20The%20Humane%20Network.md)